-The development of the 2004 crop was hindered by insufficient growing degree days (GDD), and an early frost on August 19 and 20 that impacted crops during a vulnerable growth stage.
-These events led to the harvest of frost-damaged grain in many regions and questions regarding seed quality for planting in 2005.
-Many producers asked, "How will the frost affect seed germination and seedling vigour?"
+Seed quality can be adversely affected and result in short supply good quality seed for the following year.
+Development of a crop can be hindered by insufficient growing degree days (GDD) or by an early frost impacting crops during a vulnerable growth stage.
+These events can lead to the harvest of frost-damaged grain and thus uncertainty questions regarding seed quality for planting in the upcoming year.
+Questions may arise such as, "How will the frost affect seed germination and seedling vigour?"

 Frost damaged seed can be categorized in four different categories depending on the degree of frost damage: